 Feminism and the women’s liberation movement became more prominent in the 1960s and 1970s.

-his clip will be relevant for teaching History.
-This topic appears in OCR, Edexcel, AQA, WJEC KS4/GCSE in England and Wales, CCEA GCSE in Northern Ireland and SQA National 4/5 in Scotland.
+This short film is suitable for teaching secondary history.
+This topic appears in OCR, Edexcel, AQA, Eduqas, WJEC KS4/GCSE in England and Wales, CCEA GCSE in Northern Ireland and SQA National 4/5 in Scotland.